-Step-by-step, what to expect when you see a general performance of Beauty and the Beast.
-If you would prefer to attend a relaxed performance (where changes are made to adapt the sensory experience) please refer to the Relaxed Performance information.
+Step-by-step, what to expect when you see the Relaxed Performance of Beauty and the Beast on 18 November 2023.
+If you are attending another performance, please refer to the General Performance Visual Story.

-BEFORE I BOOK TICKETS
+STEP ONE BEFORE I BOOK TICKETS

-I think I would like to go and see Disney's Beauty and the Beast the Musical in Sydney.
+I think I would like to go and see Disney's Beauty and the Beast the Musical in Sydney, and I'd like to book tickets to the Relaxed Performance offered on 18 November 2023.
 Before I decide to book these tickets, there are a few things I should know.

-The show runs for approximately 2.5 hours
+The show runs for approximately 2.5 hours.

-- Act 1 (the first half of the show) usually goes for about 1 hour 20 minutes. - There is then an interval (a 20-minute break) where I can go to the toilet, purchase food or drink, or take photos with my friends and family. - Act 2 (the second half of the show) usually runs for 50 minutes.
+Act 1 (the first half of the show) usually goes for about 1 hour 20 minutes.

+There is then an interval (a 20-minute break) where I can go to the toilet, purchase food or drink, or take photos with my friends and family.

+Act 2 (the second half of the show) usually runs for 50 minutes.